ONGC says fire at Hazira gas processing plant under control

 Surat Municipal Commissioner Banchhanidhi Pani said the fire was in the 36-inch Uran-Mumbai gas pipeline.

-A source familiar with the matter said the Hazira plant processes gas from the Bassein gas field, offshore Maharashtra state, south of Gujarat.

-Reporting by Nidhi Verma in New Delhi and Sumit Khanna in Ahmedabad; Additional reporting and writing by Florence Tan; Editing by Himani Sarkar and Tom Hogue
+Reporting by Nidhi Verma in New Delhi and Sumit Khanna in Ahmedabad; Additional reporting and writing by Florence Tan; Editing by Himani Sarkar, Tom Hogue and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.